Irreducible unirational and uniruled components of moduli spaces of polarized Enriques surfaces: Irreducibility, unirationality and uniruledness of moduli spaces

-The family of quartic elliptic curves in $\PP^3$ is $16$-dimensional.
-Let $Z$ be a configuration of eight points outside the vertices of $T$ and distributed as two points on each of $\ell_1$ and $\ell'_1$ and one point on each of the remaining edges of $T$.
-Then there is a unique quartic elliptic curve through $Z$.
-Indeed, otherwise there would be a net $\Q$ of quadrics through these $8$ points.
+Indeed, let $F$ be in $\mathcal F_1$ and let $Z=\gamma(F)$.
+To prove the injectivity, it suffices to prove that the linear system of quadrics passing through $Z$ has dimension 1.
+Suppose this is false.
+Then there would be a net $\Q$ of quadrics through these $8$ points.
 Fix the attention on a face $\Pi$ of $T$ containing four of these points (on three edges).
-By imposing to the quadrics in $\Q$ to contain two general points of $\Pi$, the plane $\Pi$ splits off the quadrics of $\Q$.
-Consequently, the remaining four of the eight points should be coplanar, a contradiction.
-Hence, the set of quartics with the given incidences with the edges of $T$ is irreducible, $8$-dimensional, and birational to $\Sym^2(\ell_1) \x \Sym^2(\ell'_1) \x \ell_2 \x \ell'_2 \x \ell_3 \x \ell'_3 \cong \PP^8$.
-This proves (b).
+Then the quadrics in $\Q$ containing two fixed general points of $\Pi$ contain $\Pi$, because there is no conic containing the four points of $Z$ on $\Pi$ and two general points of $\Pi$.
+Consequently, the remaining four of the eight points should be coplanar, a contradiction, proving the injectivity.
+The dominance is then clear because, consequently, the quadrics containing a general $Z$ in $\mathcal Z$ form a pencil whose base locus is in $\mathcal F_1$.